Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Introduction

-This result was previously known only in the competitive case (i.e.\ when $\gamma_{ij}=0$ for all $1\leq i,j\leq d$) and when the constants $c_{ij}$ satisfy some bounds (see~\cite{champagnat-villemonais-2016f}).
-As explained in the last reference, an important difficulty of this problem is the fact that the absorption rate (i.e.\ the rate of jump from a state in $E$ to a state in $\d$) is not bounded with respect to the initial distribution.
-The existence of a quasi-stationary distribution for this kind of multi-dimensional birth and death processes can also be obtained using the theory of positive matrices, as exposed in~\cite{FerrariKestenEtAl1996}, but the uniform exponential convergence~\eqref{eq:conv} also implies uniqueness and several other properties, as recalled below.
+An important difficulty here is the fact that the absorption rate (i.e.\ the rate of jump from a state in $E$ to a state in $\d$) is not bounded.
+Birth and death processes with bounded absorption rates are much easier to study, cf.\ e.g.~\cite{ChampagnatVillemonais2016b}.
+The existence of a quasi-stationary distribution for this kind of multi-dimensional birth and death processes can also be obtained using the theory of $R$-positive matrices, as exposed in~\cite{FerrariKestenEtAl1996}, but without the uniform exponential convergence~\eqref{eqNexpoconvintro}.

 A competitive Lotka-Volterra Feller diffusion process in dimension $d\geq 2$ is a Markov process $(X_t,t\geq 0)$ on $\mathbb{R}_+^d$, where $X_t=(X^1_t,\ldots,X^d_t)$, is a solution of the stochastic differential equation